immich-app/retro/README.md

 ### Adding a demo library

-You may add a demo library in the instance by copying the `library` and `postgres` folders into `overlay/usr/app/library` and `overlay/usr/app/postgres` respectively.
+There is a `docker-compose.yml` inside of `utils/instance-gen` that you can run to create and customize an included in the image.
+Ensure that `docker compose up` is run from **within** `utils/instance-gen` in order to have the folders map properly

 ### A couple of notes: